steven-klein/mithril-instagrid/README.md

-# Mithril Starter Kit
+# Mithril Instagrid
-A boilerplate Mithril application using ES6, Babel, Webpack 4, Sass/SCSS, Webpack dev server hot reload and eslint
+A mithril powered site drop-in for a bare bones instagram grid.

 ### How to use
 By using [degit](https://github.com/Rich-Harris/degit)